project-open-data/project-open-data.github.io/v1.1/metadata-resources.md

 F) Convert from CSV to JSON.

-In order to generate appropriately formatted JSON, simply import an appropriately formatted CSV into the [Catalog Generator](http://project-open-data.github.com/catalog-generator/), ensure that the metadata fields line up, and re-export the file.
+In order to generate appropriately formatted JSON, simply import an appropriately formatted CSV into the [CSV Converter](http://labs.data.gov/dashboard/datagov/csv_to_json), ensure that the metadata fields line up, and re-export the file.

 Schema Object Model Diagram
 -----------------------------